matthewmelvin/rcbot2/README.md

 ### To-do:-

-- To allow bots to menuselect in order to buy upgrades for MVM
+- To allow bots to menuselect to buy upgrades for MVM
 - To improve game detection for non-listed Source gamemods
 - To add proper support for the new Zombie Infection TF2 maps since Scream Fortress XV update
 - To add proper support for Robot Destruction gameplay by destroying bots when not ubered
 - To prevent EngiBots from facing their SG Turrets the wrong way
-- To prevent bots from shooting at ghost players - like in plr_hightower_event Hell Zone
-- To allow bots to attack Skeleton Mobsters in pl_spineyard
-- To improve on how Medic and Spy bots behave smarter and properly when interacting with SG Turrets and Healing/Ubering
+- To improve on how Medic and Spy bots behave smarter and adequately when interacting with SG Turrets and Healing/Ubering
 - Bots need to understand how to play Kart games from sd_doomsday_event as they only wonder around those minigames
 - CBotTF2::changeClass needs to be implemented to avoid bots punting when using ClassRestrictionsForBots.smx and `rcbot_change_classes 1`
 - To add TF2C support along with Black Mesa Source, Counter-Strike: Source, Synergy and Dystopia
-- And to add proper AMD64/x64 support for RCBot2 TF2 and HL2DM
+- And to add proper AMD64/x64 support for RCBot2 TF2, DoDS and HL2DM
+- Edit the Mathfix definitions for Linux

 ## Credits:-